 It is crucial to be able to evidence any special damages you are claiming for.
 You might want to keep any documentary evidence, such as payslips, bank statements and receipts in a safe place.
 This way, you could provide them to your lawyer at the appropriate time, ensuring you claim everything you are eligible for.

 When addressing the matter of how much you could be awarded in compensation per stitch in the UK, it’s important to remember that there are certain time limits that must be observed.
 The Limitation Act 1980 tells us that this time limit is generally 3 years from the date of the accident that caused your injuries.
 The time limit might also start from the date you gained knowledge of someone else causing or contributing to the injuries you sustained.

 However, this time limit could be suspended in cases involving children, or those with a reduced mental capacity.

 For child injury cases, their time limit would only begin once they turn 18, as they cannot pursue their own claim until this date.
 However, this is only if someone hasn’t already claimed on their behalf.

 For cases involving those with a reduced mental capacity, their time limit would only begin in the event that their mental capacity were to reach a point they are deemed capable of claiming by themselves.
 Otherwise, it remains suspended.

 In both of these examples, it may be possible to appoint a litigation friend to claim on behalf of a claimant who is not legally permitted to for any of the above reasons.

-- Complete the contact us form and we’ll get back to you quickly
+- Complete the contact us form, and a team member will get back to you

 We hope this guide answered the question, ‘how much compensation can I claim per stitch in the UK?’ for you.